-Barcin is a town in the Kuyavian-Pomeranian Voivodeship, located 35 km from Bydgoszcz and 50 km from Torun.
+Barcin is a town in the Kuyavian-Pomeranian Voivodeship, located 35 km from Bydgoszcz and 50 km from tourists attractions of Torun.
 The cities’ dwellers treat it a perfect destination for weekend getaways.
 While in here, tourists should go for a walk to Barcin’s old town and by the picturesque Notec and climb the mountain of St. Adalbert, from which they can admire a breathtaking view of the commune and river valley.

 Barcin is a small, but interesting town.
 There are not many monuments here, but you ought to visit the church of St. Jacob from 1901 and a classicist manor from the 19th century.
 An interesting site is also the Mountain of St. Adalbert, from which tourists may admire the view of the commune and the Notec.